oscarrenalias/ios-receipt-scanner/AmazonQ.md

    - Added pinch-to-zoom in the main image editor view
    - Added pinch-to-zoom in the crop view
    - Added double-tap gesture to toggle between zoomed in/out states
-   - Created a reusable `ZoomableImageView` component
+   - Created a reusable `ZoomableScrollView` component

 4. **Improved UI elements:**
    - Added an "X" close button to dismiss the editor